 Many incidents involving carbon monoxide poisoning can be prevented with the right preparation.
 Start with these seven tips to help keep your home and family safe from carbon monoxide.

-It’s important to have the right homeowners insurance to protect the things you value.
-Contact your agent to make sure you’ve got the coverage you need.
+In addition to protecting yourself and your loved ones from carbon monoxide poisoning, it’s important to have the right homeowners insurance to safeguard the things you value.
+Contact an insurance agent, get a quote, or speak to a Travelers representative to make sure you have the coverage you need.

 This content is for general information only.
 It is not intended to provide legal, technical or other professional advice, nor is it an endorsement of any particular product.
 In no event will Travelers or any of its subsidiaries or affiliates be liable in contract or in tort to anyone for the accuracy or completeness of this information.
 Laws, regulations, standards or codes may change from time to time, and you should always refer to the most current requirements.
 This information does not amend, or otherwise affect, the provisions or coverages of any insurance policy issued by Travelers, nor is it a representation that coverage does or does not exist for any particular claim or loss under any such policy.

 The advancement of smart home technology has brought new ways to help prevent fires in your home.

 Pellet stoves are a great source of heat, but can be dangerous if not installed or used properly.